mbucchia/OpenXR-Toolkit/troubleshooting.md

 ---

+## Menu is not showing

+This has been reported due to certain keyboards requiring special key presses to use the Function keys (such as Fn+F1 for example).
+This can also be due to 3rd party software intercepting the Function keys.

+Please use the _OpenXR Toolkit Companion app_ to try different hotkeys, selecting keys other than the Function keys.

 ## Reset all the settings

 While an application is running, you may at any point reset all the settings to their default values by pressing simultaneously the keys bound to all 3 of the menu actions.
 If no custom key combinations have been set in the _OpenXR Toolkit Companion app_, this combination is Ctrl+F1+F2+F3.